tea-lang-org/tea-lang/README.md

 See community examples <a href='https://github.com/emjun/tea-lang/tree/master/examples'>here</a>.
 If you have trouble using Tea with your use case, feel free to open an issue, and we'll try to help.

+Step through <a href='https://github.com/emjun/tea-lang/blob/master/documentation.md'>a more guided, thorough documentation and a worked example</a>.

 ## How can I cite Tea?
 For now, please cite:
 ```